Nayana395/DSA2024/Day2.md

 ```
 Machine Learning is the field of study that gives computers the capability to learn without being explicitly programmed.
 It can be divided into two: Supervised Language and Unsupervised Language.
-1. Supervised Language: Supervised language is a type of machine learning algorithm that learns from labeled data.
+1. Supervised Learning: Supervised learning is a type of machine learning algorithm that learns from labeled data.
 Labeled data is data that has be tagged with a correct answer or classification.
 Types of Supervised Learning
 Supervised learning is classified into two categories of algorithms:
 i.
 Regression: A regression problem is when the output variable is a real value, such as “dollars” or “weight”.